terminal42/contao-notification_center/docs/04-developers.md

         }
     }

-    private function createEmail(Parcel $parcel): Symfony\Component\Mime\Email
+    private function createEmailStamp(Parcel $parcel): \Terminal42\NotificationCenterBundle\Parcel\Stamp\Mailer\EmailStamp
     {
+        // Create a stamp that contains all we need to actually send the e-mail }

+    private function createEmail(EmailStamp $emailStamp): Symfony\Component\Mime\Email
+    {
-        // Create a Symfony Email instance based on the contents, stamps etc.
+        // Create a Symfony Email instance based on our immutable EmailStamp }
 }
-}
 ```

 Now, let's talk about **the single most important** design decision when creating your own gateway which you
 absolutely have to keep in mind: Your gateway **must not** rely on dynamic information in the `sendParcel()`
 method.
+It **must be immutable**.
 Let's take the post office analogy: When you prepare your parcel, you can stick as many stamps and labels to
 it.
-You can put placeholder stamps, unpack it, change its content, move it around.
-All of which is represented in
+You can put placeholder stamps, unpack it, change its content, hand it to your friend to add more content or their own
-the Notification Center by the `CreateParcelEvent`.
-However, once you go to the counter and you actually want to
+labels etc. All of which is represented in the Notification Center by the `CreateParcelEvent`.
+However,
-send the parcel, you have to create one final version of your package.
-You cannot send a parcel with `##receiver_name##`
+once you go to the counter and you actually want to send the parcel, you have to create one final version it.
+You cannot send it with `##receiver_name##` written on it and it cannot be sent when still open.
-written on it.
-The parcel must be finalized.
-This is what you do in your `finalizeParcel()` method.
+Thus, the parcel must be sealed.
+This is what you do in your `sealParcel()` method.
 Basically, this
 is the one that does the heavy work.
 In most cases, you will take all the stamps, process them the way you want and
-return a final parcel with just one stamp that `sendParcel()` will then use.
-This is exactly what happens in the
+add another **immutable** stamp that `sendParcel()` will then use.
+This is exactly what happens in the example above.
-example above.

-The best way to think about this architectural design is to imagine that `finalizeParcel()` does not happen on the
+The best way to think about this architectural design is to imagine that `sealParcel()` does not happen on the
 same server as `sendParcel()`.
 This will clarify that everything `sendParcel()` requires, must be part of your
 `Parcel` and its stamps.